7Cedars/loyalty-program-contracts/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Thank you!

 1. Fork the Project